Best of Snuff Filmsby lankalion | created - 21 Feb 2011 | updated - 03 Jul 2015 | Public

 R | 145 min | Action, Crime, Drama

 A former cop turned street-hustler accidentally uncovers a conspiracy in Los Angeles in 1999.

 Strange Days is a 1995 cyberpunk science fiction film directed by Kathryn Bigelow and produced and co-written by James Cameron and Jay Cocks, starring Ralph Fiennes, Angela Bassett, Juliette Lewis, Tom Sizemore, Michael Wincott and Vincent D'Onofrio.
 The film has garnered a cult following over the years for its dystopian and cyberpunk themes.

 11. Mute Witness (1995)

-A mute makeup artist working on a slasher film being shot in Moscow, is locked in the studio after hours.
-While there she witnesses a brutal murder, and must escape capture.
+A mute make-up artist working on a slasher movie being shot in Moscow, is locked in the studio after hours.
+While there, she witnesses a brutal murder, and must escape capture.

 Mute Witness, is a 1994 thriller/horror shot in Moscow, Russia written, directed and produced by Anthony Waller.
 Although made in 1994, it was not released in the USA until the fall of 1995 (with the UK not seeing it till the following year).
 Known for having Alec Guinness in cameo as a Mystery Guest Star along with a mostly European cast.
 An American remake of the film is scheduled for 2011.